umutcalikyilmaz/STILO/README.md

 target_link_libraries(my_project STILO::stilo)
 ```

-Note that STILO requires to be compiled using C++20.

-The framework headers is included in the project using the code below.
+The framework headers can be included using:

 ```c++
 #include <STILO/STILO.h>
 ```
 ### Creating Problem Instances

 STILO includes a generic Problem class that serves as a template for any problem class to be integrated into the framework.
 It also includes 5 classes derived from the base Problem class, each representing a different discrete optimization problem.
-Instances of these problems can be created by either providing all the necessary information, or providing some problem parameters to be used for random generation of the instance parameters.
+Instances can be created either from complete problem data or by providing parameters from which STILO randomly generates an instance.
 The derived problem classes included in STILO are introduced below.

 #### Identical Machine Scheduling Problem

-Identical Machine Scheduling problem aims to find efficient schedules for the processing of jobs on parallel identical machines without additional constraints.
-The objective is to minimize the makespan, which is the minimum time required for all jobs to be completed.
+The Identical Machine Scheduling Problem (IMSP) assigns jobs to identical parallel machines with the objective of minimizing the makespan, i.e., the completion time of the last job.

 The example C++ code used to create Identical Machine Scheduling Problem instances using all necessary problem data in STILO is given below.